Anna Strong (spy)

-Anna Smith Strong (April 14, 1740 – August 12, 1812) of Setauket, New York was an American Patriot, and she may have been one of the only female members of the Culper Spy Ring during the American Revolution.
+Anna Smith Strong (April 14, 1740 – August 12, 1812) of Setauket, New York was an American Patriot.
+Anna was one of the few female members of the Culper Spy Ring during the American Revolution.
 Her perceived main contribution in the ring was to relay signals to a courier who ran smuggling and military missions for General George Washington.
 No information has been found concerning Anna's activities after the war other than that she and her husband, Selah Strong, lived quietly in Setauket for the rest of their lives.
 She died on August 12, 1812.

 Family

-Anna married Selah Brewster Strong III (December 25, 1737 – July 4, 1812) who was a delegate to the first three provincial congresses in colonial New York.
+Anna married Selah Brewster Strong III, who was a delegate to the first three provincial congresses in colonial New York.
 He also was a captain in the New York militia in 1776.
 He was imprisoned in the sugar house at New York City as a presumed spy, according to Rivington's Gazette of January 3, 1778.
 Family knowledge has him later imprisoned on the prison ship HMS Jersey (1736).
 Other works only mention his imprisonment on the prison ship, and previously mentioned family knowledge claims that Anna brought him food.
 Author Ryan Ann Hunter states that Anna eventually got Selah paroled through the influence of Tory relatives.
 Upon his release, he spent the rest of the war in Connecticut with the family's younger children while Anna stayed on Long Island.
+In 2022, historian Mark Sternberg corrected several misconceptions by reviewing the original primary sources, showing that Selah was held in the Provost (not a sugarhouse or the H.M.S.
+Jersey), was held for less than six months, never fled to Connecticut and - as noted by Caleb Brewster's crewmate Robert Brush - actively helped Brewster and his crew avoid capture by the British when they were hidden on the Strong property on Mount Misery (modern-day Belle Terre and Port Jefferson's Harbor Hills).

-The Strong's children were Keturah S. (married James W. Woodhull), Thomas Shepherd (married Hanna Brewster), Margaret, Benjamin, Mary, William Smith, Joseph, George Washington, and another Joseph.
-Mary and the first Joseph both died young.
-Thomas became a judge and fathered Selah B. Strong IV.
-He was oblivious to his grandmother's involvement in the Culper Spy Ring.
+The Strong's children were Keturah S. (married James W. Woodhull), Thomas Shepherd (married Hanna Brewster), Margaret, Benjamin, Mary (died young), William Smith, Joseph (died young), George Washington, and another Joseph.
+Thomas became a judge and fathered Selah B. Strong.
+Circa 1925, a Selah Strong was oblivious to Anna Smith Strong's involvement in the Culper Spy Ring.

 Anna's father was Colonel William Smith, son of Henry Smith and grandson of Colonel William Smith, a justice of the supreme court established in New York in 1691.
 He was clerk of Suffolk County, New York and judge of the Common Pleas Court of the county for several years before the American Revolution.
 Anna's mother was Margaret Lloyd Smith, daughter of Henry Lloyd of Lloyd's Neck.